os-climate/ITR/docs/DataTemplateRequirements.rst

 to provide some guidance.
 The tool does do some error checking, but at the moment it relies heavily on data being both somewhat constrained and well-formatted.
 We will talk more about what that means in the following sections.
+At the end we will reiterate how to set up your environment to test out the Jupyter Notebook that implements the tool.

 ITR Input Data
 --------------